-A. "Substance" means alcohol and/or drugs.

-B. "Alcohol" means ethyl alcohol (ethanol).

-C. "Drugs" means any substance, including controlled dangerous substances but excluding alcohol, that when taken into the body may impair one's mental faculties or cause changes in mood and/or physical performance.

-D. "Substance Abuse" means:

-1. A pattern of intentional and inappropriate use of any substance, legal or illegal, that interferes with any of several major life functions, including an individual's educational and/or job performance;
+- A. "Substance" means alcohol and/or drugs. - B. "Alcohol" means ethyl alcohol (ethanol). - C. "Drugs" means any substance, including controlled dangerous substances but excluding alcohol, that when taken into the body may impair one's mental faculties or cause changes in mood - D. "Substance Abuse" means: - 1.
+A pattern of intentional and inappropriate use of any substance, legal or illegal, that interferes with any of several major life functions, including an individual's educational and/or job performance; - 3.
+Intentional misuse of any over-the- counter drug, in cases where such misuse impairs job performance; or - 4.
+Use of any prescription drug in a manner inconsistent with its medically prescribed, intended use, or under circumstances where use is not permitted. - E. "Employee" refers to faculty, associate staff and classified regular, contractual, temporary or if-and-when-needed appointees. - F. "Conviction" means any disposition by a court of law other than a dismissal or a finding of not guilty

-2. Any illegal drug use;

-3. Intentional misuse of any over-the- counter drug, in cases where such misuse impairs job performance; or

-4. Use of any prescription drug in a manner inconsistent with its medically prescribed, intended use, or under circumstances where use is not permitted.

-E. "Employee" refers to faculty, associate staff and classified regular, contractual, temporary or if-and-when-needed appointees.

-F. "Conviction" means any disposition by a court of law other than a dismissal or a finding of not guilty.

-The University of Maryland, Baltimore is the founding campus of the University System of Maryland.
-620 W. Lexington St., Baltimore, MD 21201 | 410-706-3100 © 2016-2017 University of Maryland, Baltimore.
-All rights reserved.
+The University of Maryland, Baltimore is the founding campus of the University System of Maryland 620 W. Lexington St., Baltimore, MD 21201 | 410-706-3100 | 2017-2018 University of Maryland, Baltimore, All rights reserved.